Foxboron/Blog/content/about/_index.md

 Yo!

-I'm a Free and Open-Source developer currently living in Bergen, Norway, and go by the nickname Foxboron on most platforms.
+I'm a Free and Open-Source developer currently living in Oslo, Norway and go by the nickname Foxboron on most platforms.

 My interests are mainly in software development, but I dabble around security